-- For any subject which has an NEA component, that is; A level English Language, English Literature or History and GCSE English the entry for your examination must be made through OOL/OHS.
+- For any subject which has an NEA component, that is; A level English Language, English Literature or History and GCSE English the entry for your examination should normally be made through The Trust (OOL).
 We will be your “entering centre“, but only for these subjects and not any others.
 We will make your exam entry, you will be an OOL internal candidate (not an external or private candidate) and the fees for this will be paid to Oxford Open Learning.
 The alternative to this is to sit with Tutors and Exams who will be happy to make your entry and you will submit your NEA to us in the normal way.

-- If you have any special needs and require access arrangements it is essential that you let Oxford Open Learning know either when you apply to join the course or immediately afterwards.
-The process for getting special arrangements is long and expensive and if you leave it until close to the exam, it will probably be too late.
+- If you have any special needs and require access arrangements it is essential that you let Oxford Open Learning know.
+The process for getting special arrangements is long and if you leave it until close to the exam, it will probably be too late.
 Tutors and Exams would be a good choice as they are specialists in this area.

 - The NEA tasks are detailed within your course materials.
-Please read the Introduction and the relevant lessons in your folder carefully.
 You should discuss them with your course tutor as soon as possible after starting your course and definitely before mid November.
-You will need to establish your choice of topic, the rules applying and the deadlines for submission.
+You will need to establish your choice of topic, the rules that apply and the deadlines for submission.

-- Your NEA will be marked by your tutor following strict guide lines from AQA/JCQ about the way the work must be conducted, presented, authenticated and marked.
+- Your NEA will be marked by your tutor following strict guide lines from AQA/JCQ.
 Please be aware that the more help you get from your tutor the more strict their marking has to be to compensate.
-This is something that you need to be aware of and understand fully.
-You should make yourself familiar with the JCQ document; Information for Candidates; non-examination assessments.
-This is important and there is a link from the Student Information section of our website.
+Make yourself familiar with the JCQ document; Information for Candidates; non-examination assessments.
+This is important please follow the link.

-- Please go to the “NEA or Coursework” section of www.oxfordhomeschooling where you will find more information on this topic in the form of questions and answers.
+- You can also go to the “NEA or Coursework” section of www.oxfordhomeschooling.co.uk where you will find more information on this topic in the form of questions and answers.